Allie Vogel leads the girls to victory

 Grade-Five Lady Crusaders come from behind

 The Lady Crusaders faced off against Quabbin Sunday.
 Both teams came in undefeated at 3-0.
 The game was a match up of Quabbin's size and strength against G-D's speed and athleticism.
 The Lady Crusaders were very active on the press and used their quickness to force some early turnovers.
-Offensively, the girls faced their first zone defense
+Offensively, the

 The girls were down three points with two minutes to go, but battled back to finish with a 27-23 victory.